Dr. Arun A. B.

 firstname.lastname@example.org , email@example.com; firstname.lastname@example.org

-Arun A. Bhagwath, Ph.D is currently serving as a Professor of Yenepoya Research Center, Principal, Yenepoya Institute of Arts, Science, Commerce and Management (YIASCM) and Dean, Faculty of Science at Yenepoya (Deemed to be University), Mangalore.
+Arun A. Bhagwath, Ph.D is currently serving as a Professor of Yenepoya Research Center, Principal, Yenepoya Institute of Arts, Science, Commerce and Management (YIASCM) and Dean, Faculty of Science at Yenepoya (Deemed to be University), Mangaluru.
 In his current capacity, he manages, strategic thinking, planning, proposal preparations, SWOT analyses, critical process review, technology forecasting, communicating with global audience, securing deals, data management, handling legal proceedings, etc., Under his leadership, many new initiatives have begun and he was instrumental in the transformation of the Yenepoya (Deemed to be University) to a national institution of excellence.